abigailaiken/abigailaiken.github.io/research.md

 [Aiken CEM, Aiken ARA, Brockelsby JC & Scott JG.
 Factors Influencing the Likelihood of Instrumental Delivery Success.
 Obstetrics & Gynecology 2014:123(4);796-803](http://www.ncbi.nlm.nih.gov/pubmed/?term=Factors+Influencing+the+Likelihood+of+Instrumental+Delivery+Success)

-This article was chosen for the Green Journal’s Journal Club and named one of the top five articles in labor management of 2014
+This article was chosen for The Green Journal’s Journal Club and named one of the top five articles in labor management of 2014

 [Aiken ARA, Aiken CEM, Brockelsby JC, Alberry, M & Scott JG.
 Management of Fetal Malposition in the Second Stage of Labor: A Propensity Score Analysis.
 American Journal of Obstetrics and Gynecology 2015:212(3);355.e1–355.e7](http://www.ncbi.nlm.nih.gov/pubmed/?term=Management+of+Fetal+Malposition+in+the+Second+Stage+of+Labor%3A+A+Propensity+Score+Analysis)